 From the Amtrak’s Kissimmee Station to the Disney Transportation and Ticket Center

 Getting from the Kissimmee Amtrak Station to Walt Disney World is relatively easy, especially with basic public transportation knowledge.
 Look for a bus stop sign with the number you are looking for and your destination.
 Apps like Google Maps will tell you what bus or train you need to ride.
 Remember that buses go in two directions, so pay attention to the bus’s destination signs to ensure it’s going to the correct location.

 If you want to take the bus to Disney

 From Disney’s Transportation and Ticket Center, you can find a ride to wherever you need to go on the Disney complex via bus or monorail.
-There is a security check before you get on the monorail at the Ticket and Transportation Center.
+Before you get on the monorail at the Ticket and Transportation Center, there is a security check.
 Disney Security checks all bags brought into the parks, including luggage.
-It is easier than getting through them than the TSA.
+It is easier to get through them than the TSA.

-There is public transportation from Orlando, but then there are transfers while Kissimmee was one bus.
+There is public transportation from Orlando, but there are transfers, while Kissimmee was one bus.

 I hope you have been enjoying this part of the trip!

 Are you looking for more information on traveling Amtrak?
 Check out this page!
 Have other questions, feel free to contact me!